 Every business should consider purchasing a cyber liability policy.
 AmTrust Financial recently stated “Cyber incidents are considered the #1 emerging risk in the near future”, and in a 2019 study by Hiscox Insurance, the average cost of a cyber-attack was found to be around $200,000.
 These costs can cripple a small business.

 Cyber liability insurance should be selected carefully as not all policies are equal.
-ISO (International Organization for Standardization) has created standardized forms that are starting to be used more frequently, but often insurance providers write coverage on their own forms that may limit or expand coverage.
+ISO (Insurance Services Office Inc.) has created standardized forms that are starting to be used more frequently, but often insurance providers write coverage on their own forms that may limit or expand coverage.
 Total limits and sub-limits should be reviewed carefully to verify that they meet the needs of each business prior to purchase.